 People with HIV who are on treatment and have an undetectable viral load cannot transmit HIV.
 For people who do not have HIV, regular use of condoms is the easiest way to prevent HIV.
 For those at higher risk of HIV, PrEP (pre-exposure prophylaxis) is a medication that, when taken daily, is more than 99 per cent effective at preventing HIV.

 Women living with HIV who are on treatment and have an undetectable viral load are extremely unlikely to transmit HIV to their baby, either through childbirth or breastfeeding.
 However, researchers are still working to build enough evidence on this before it can be confirmed.

 HIV and planning a family

-Deciding to have a baby is a big decision for anyone, but for a woman living with HIV, or who has a male partner with HIV, the decision is more complicated.
-If you are in this situation, you should try to find out as much as you can before you become pregnant.
+Deciding to have a baby is a big decision for anyone, but for a woman living with HIV, or who has a male partner with HIV, the decision and planning requires extra considerations.

 - the doctor who is treating you

 - your HIV specialist, an obstetrician or family planning specialist